SkyeBelinda/old-spacific/README.md

 # A starter webpack project for React, Redux, Express and Knex
-#this has been built into Spacific - built through the Pacifica Hackathon - a language app featuring fiver different languages
+# this has been built into Spacific - built through the Pacifica Hackathon - a language app featuring five different languages

 This is a rad base for starting a new full-stack project, or just as reference for how to do things